na-na-hi/renget/archive/rzimh.md

  Curie turned around to face Inigo.
 "You know, I still have that bracelet you gave me back in April," she said a bit shyly.
 She held out her wrist, showing him a delicate silver chain bracelet with two chibi dragon designs hanging off it.

 Inigo winced internally.
 Crap.
-How many of those things did he end up giving out.
+How many of those things did he end up giving out?
 10?
 Maybe 20?
 30?
 "Wow, uh, that's...really nice that you kept it," he said, rubbing the back of his neck awkwardly.
 He felt Gigan's claw poke his leg.
 Ow!

 Curie smiled softly, gazing down at the bracelet, "You told me you couldn't get me out of your head when you gave it to me.
 You told me to wait a day to answer, but I never gave you my answer."